dnsimple/dnsimple-support/content/articles/dns-query-limits.md

 ### Where can I see my current query volume?

-You can find your zones' query volume for the current billing period in the “Billing and Plans” section of your account page.
+You can find your zones' query volume for the current billing period in the "Billing and Plans" section of your account page.

 ### How can I learn my zone volume if I'm planning to upgrade my plan?